Saint Castulus Church, Prague: History

 When the rest of the Romanesque church was demolished, the western part of the main nave with the front wall was finished, which interconnected the western part of the double nave.
 Meanwhile, at the east side of the church in front of the double-nave, the sacristy was built as an additional part of choir.
 The change of plans was discovered mainly because of style change of the double nave, and also because of the situation above the vault under the ceiling.
 New solution for the building was convergence of supporting arcade pillars, which created characteristic T-shape.
 This resulted in wall pressure relief above arcades between naves which holds the weight of the vault.

 Church and also parsonage were damaged during Hussite wars, in 1432 the church was flooded and in 1436 the altars were consecrated again.
-Then the parish was under control of ultraquists until 1624.
+Then the parish was under control of utraquists until 1624.
 Between 1500 and 1604 the tower was reconstructed.
 In 1620 a new cemetery was established in the parish garden and a new Lutheran school was built.
 From 1624 the church was administered by the Catholics and then, until 1739 by parish of Church of Our Lady before Týn.

 In 1689 the church burnt down.
 The vault of the main ship fell, the tower was burnt and the bells were destroyed.
 After these accidents church was partially rebuilt to Baroque style by P.I.
 Bayer.
 These changes were made especially in main nave and choir where original vault was replaced by barrel vault.
 The reconstruction was finished in 1695, and the tower was rebuilt in 1714.
 After 1851, the whole church was repaired - the interior was flushed, and the altars and the pulpit were repaired.
 In 1885 the interior of the double-nave and its porch were repaired.